-pruning Method Network.\prune\graph() extracts a subgraph dag that does not contain any unsatisfied operations.
+pruning A subphase of compilation performed by method Network.\prune\graph(), which extracts a subgraph dag that does not contain any unsatisfied operations.

 It topologically sorts the graph, and prunes based on given inputs, asked outputs, node predicate and operation needs & provides.